-- Rental Housing Project Income analysis and appraisal, signed and dated by HUD (form 2264a); - 2.
+- 1. Rental Housing Project Income analysis and appraisal, signed and dated by HUD (form 2264a); - 2.
 A line item sources and uses statement; - 3.
-Partnership (Syndication) Agreement, spelling out the equity contributions and dates of disbursement; and - Copy of MHFA Multifamily Workbook.
+Partnership (Syndication) Agreement, spelling out the equity contributions and dates of disbursement; and - 4.
+Copy of MHFA Multifamily Workbook.

-I. Project Eligibility
+I. Project Eligibility/Minimum Set-Aside Elections

-The purpose of the housing Tax Credit is to assure that a sufficient number of rental units are available on an affordable basis to low income persons.
-Applicants should be cautioned that this set aside represents the minimum number of units that must meet both rent and income restrictions to qualify for Tax Credits for each year of the credit period.
+Applicants must set aside a minimum number of units that meet both rent and income restrictions to qualify for Tax Credits for each year of the Tax Credit period.
 A project must, for a specific period of time, meet one of the following minimum tests: